 Either by niavity, or because a buyer thinks they will get an inside deal, buyers will go directly to the listing agent to buy a house.
 Yet, the listing agent is supposed to give the seller every advantage they legally can along the way, often at your expense.

-How an agent works for you may never come into play, but when there is a conflict between buyers and sellers how an agent works for you definitely can definitely make a difference in the outcome.
+How an agent works for you may never come into play, but when there is a conflict between buyers and sellers, how an agent works for you can make a difference in the outcome.

 Falling in Love with The Eye Candy and Not Paying Attention To What is Important

-Did you ever hear the phrase “pig with lipstick”?
-Often it is easy for us to get get all googly eyed over granite, stainlles appliances, new laminate floors, etc….
-But at the end of the day you need a house with good bones and no significant repairs like a roof looming around the corner.
+Have you ever heard the phrase “pig with lipstick”?
+Often, it is easy for us to get all googly-eyed over granite, stainless appliances, new laminate floors, etc….
+But at the end of the day, you need a house with good bones and no significant repairs like a roof looming around the corner.

 You can live with an outdated bath or hardwood floor that needs to be finished but you can’t live with a broken furnace or a leaky roof.
 Analyze the soundness of the structure and systems before getting caught up in the bling.